c089/kata-setup-js/README.md

 kata-setup-js
 =============

-My setup for doing TDD katas in JavaScript
+My setup for doing TDD katas in JavaScript.

+There are also some solutions available, each on it's own branch.
+Some of those are mine, some are katas I did with pair partners, some have been done by groups of more people during randori-style dojo sessions.

 Instructions: